Xing Danwen: A Personal Diary

 In A Personal Diary, Xing presents a highly poetic work that evinces her acute ability to inscribe China's alternative art scene in the 1990s into her own personal narrative.

-We see the city through an eye disturbed by rapid urban development.
+She represents her city through an eye disturbed by rapid urban development.
 It calls artists and their artworks from their studios to the streets, it witnesses the emergence of installation art in public spaces, and it accompanies and connects with performers in private apartments, evincing a strong, sensual closeness to them.
-The camera is frequently visible in the photographs, and so is the artist herself, as she captures people and events with an unmistakable passion for what is portrayed.
+The camera is frequently visible in the photographs, and so is the artist herself, as she captures people and events with passion for what is portrayed.

 Born with Cultural Revolution

 1995, B/W Photographs.
-Featured in ANU /Verso 2019 publication Afterlives of Chinese Communism edited by Christian Sorace, Ivan Fraceschini, nad Nicholas Lumbere.
+Featured in ANU/Verso 2019 publication Afterlives of Chinese Communism edited by Christian Sorace, Ivan Fraceschini, nad Nicholas Lumbere.